telekom/mltb2/CONTRIBUTING.md

 - Take note of chapter [Testing, Linting and Formatting](#testing-linting-and-formatting).
   This will avoid CI problems later on.
 - Please adhere to the [Code Style Guidelines](#code-style-guidelines).
+- Make sure that the code you add is your own or meets existing copyright guidelines.

 ### 5. Commit Your Changes